bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/Data-Structures.md.md

 9

 function removeEven(arr) {

 var odds = []

 for (let number of arr) {

 if (number % 2 != 0) // Check if the item in the list is NOT even ('%' is the modulus symbol!)

 odds.push(number) //If it isn't even append it to the empty list

 }

 return odds // Return the new list

 }

 console.log(removeEven([3, 2, 41, 3, 34]))

 Run

 This approach starts with the first element of the array.
 If that current element is not even, it pushes this element into a new array.
 If it is even, it will move to the next element, repeating until it reaches the end of the array.
-In regards to time complexity, since the entire array has to be iterated over, this solution is in *O(n)O(n).*
+In regards to time complexity, since the entire array has to be iterated over, this solution is in _O(n)O(n)._

 #### Solution #2: Using filter() and lambda function